libratbag/libratbag/README.md

   - SetResolution(uint, uint) -> x/y resolution to assign
   - SetReportRate(uint) -> uint for the report rate to assign
 - Signals:
-  - ActiveResolutionChanged -> active resolution changed, carries index of the currently active resolution
+  - ActiveResolutionChanged -> active resolution changed, carries index of the new active resolution

 The **org.freedesktop.ratbag1.Button** interface provides:
 - Properties: